sunfounder/thales_kit/docs/source/hello_led.rst

         utime.sleep(2)

-What More?
+Want More?
 -------------------------

-Usually, the library will have a corresponding API (Application Programming Interface) file.
+Usually, a MicroPython library will have a corresponding API (Application Programming Interface) file.
 This is a concise reference manual that contains all the information needed to use this library, detailed introduction to functions, classes, return types, parameters, etc., and even comes with a tutorial.

-In this article, we used MicroPython's ``machine`` and ``utime`` libraries, we can find more ways to use them here.
+In this article, we used MicroPython's ``machine`` and ``utime`` libraries, and we can find more ways to use them here:

 * `machine.Pin <https://docs.micropython.org/en/latest/library/machine.Pin.html>`_

 * `utime <https://docs.micropython.org/en/latest/library/utime.html>`_

-The following is also an example of making the LED blink, please try to read the API file to understand it!
+The following is another example of how to also to make the  ``led_onboard`` LED blink.
+Try reading the API files to understand how this version works!

 .. code-block:: python